 Scott Feinberg

-Scott has launched yoga outreach and community service initiatives in over 100 cities across the world through his non-profit work.
-He has been a presenting faculty member at The Omega Institute, The Caribbean Yoga Conference and The Omega Yoga Conference.
-He is the author of the book: Reverse Graffiti, The Sacred Art of Unbecoming.
+Director of Kutuhala's Embodiment Coach Training Program.
+Central to my path is the notion of yoga as service, having launched yoga outreach and community service initiatives in over 100 cities across the world through my non-profit work.
+I have been a presenting faculty member at The Omega Institute, The Caribbean Yoga Conference, and The Omega Yoga Conference.
+I am the author of the book: Reverse Graffiti, The Sacred Art of Unbecoming an Amazon World Wide Top 15 New Release in both Poetry and Meditation.

 Arienne Wiggins